MrJul/Estragonia/readme.md

 3. Initialize the Avalonia application using `UseGodot().SetupWithoutStarting()`.
 4. Create a Godot `Control` node, assign it a script inheriting from `JLeb.Estragonia.AvaloniaControl` and populate its `Control` property with any valid Avalonia view.

 For a more detailed guide, see the [step by step instructions](docs/setup.md).
+For a more complete project, see the [GameMenu sample](samples/GameMenu).

 ## License